3 Strategies to Grow Your Painting Business Year Round

-Sales and marketing teams look broadly at two different sources for bringing customers on board.
-Inbound, and outbound.
+Sales and marketing teams look broadly at two different sources for bringing customers on board: inbound and outbound.
 Most painting contractors are familiar with inbound strategies.
-These primarily involve getting prospective customers to either call or email in response to placing your message in various locations from the internet to magazines to the side of a bus.
+This involves getting prospective customers to either call you or email you in response to an ad.

 Outbound is a strategy that is widely employed among corporate teams but is far less familiar to most contractors.
 Finding business through outbound methods involves actively emailing and calling cold prospects.
 The goal is to try to develop interest and gain their business.

-Creating a successful outbound strategy is often more challenging than placing ads and waiting for calls.
-Nevertheless, it’s worth considering for painting contractors looking to grow.
+Creating a successful outbound strategy is often more challenging.
+Nevertheless, it’s worth considering if you are a painting contractor looking to grow your customer base.
 Selectively targeting prospects to reach out to gives contractors the ability to bring on larger commercial projects.
-These are a great addition to the often smaller residential jobs with which inbound marketing tend to be the most successful.
+These are a great addition to the smaller residential jobs with which inbound marketing efforts tend to be successful.

-In addition to targeting commercial accounts, contractors can take advantage of a number of online services to acquire the information of property owners who are physically close to recent jobs.
+In addition to targeting commercial accounts, painting contractors can take advantage of online services to acquire the information of property owners who are physically close to recent jobs.
 That way they can be engaged while there is particularly relevant proof right in front of them.

 Make sure you’ve got the resources to make each job successful and that you’re in control for changes in seasonality.
 Keep the customer in mind.
 How can you better serve them?